 By Stephanie from The World As I See It

 To access the Grotto, head to Bruce Peninsula National Park, 15 minutes south of Tobermory or four hours northwest of Toronto.
 The quickest way to get to the Grotto is from the Cyprus Lake parking lot off Highway 6.
-Take the Georgian Bay Trail to the coast from the Cyprus Lake parking lot, then follow the Bruce Trail to the Grotto.
+Take the Georgian Bay Trail from the Cyprus Lake parking lot to the coast, then follow the Bruce Trail to the Grotto.
 It’s a moderate 45-minute hike both ways.

 Please note that visitors must reserve a timed slot online to visit the Bruce Peninsula National Park.
-During peak season and times, the slots can be booked days in advance, so be sure to book as far in advance as you can.
+During peak season and times, the slots can be booked days in advance, so be sure to book as far as possible.

 Rideau Canal, Ottawa

 The Rideau Canal is the biggest attraction in Ottawa, easily surpassing Parliament.
 People come from around the world every winter to visit the world’s largest outdoor skating rink.

 Located around Downtown Ottawa, the Rideau Canal starts its journey beside Parliament before wrapping south around the city center and ending in Dow’s Lake.
 The 17.4km waterway entirely freezes for 6 to 8 weeks every year and becomes an amazing winter must-do.

 You’ll find skate rentals, Beaver Tail huts, maple syrup shacks, and even clothing stores on the ice!
 This makes it a great tourist destination, so you can spend hours outdoors enjoying the winter sunshine while you skate the Rideau Canal.

 The Canal is actually a UNESCO World Heritage Site, but not because of its skating rink.
 It was used as a defensive structure during the wars between Canada and America.
 In fact, it’s credited as being the waterway that defines the two nations.
 Without its military usage and water locks system, Ottawa might have become American.